xieyaoyue/tp/docs/UserGuide.md

 Note: A new week starts on Monday.

 ### 4.2 Warning
 Warns you when you are about to overspend.
-The budget threshold is 90% of your budget set.
-After you add a spending item and the total expenditure is more than the budget threshold, warning message will appear. <br>
+After you add a spending item and the total expenditure is more than the budget threshold, the below warning message will appear. <br>

 ![reminder message](images/warningMessage.png)